 Contact the National Drug and Alcohol Research Centre

-This project will target Aboriginal and Torres Strait Islander women living in south east New South Wales, with a focus on teenage women smokers and pregnant smokers.
+This project will target Aboriginal and Torres Strait Islander women living in south east New South Wales, with a focus on teenage women who smoke and pregnant women who smoke.
 There are three key objectives of the program: to encourage and support attendance at Aboriginal and Torres Strait Islander women’s and young women’s groups; reduce psychological distress; and reduce nicotine dependence and increase quit attempts.
 The project is based on the suggestion that the failure to reduce smoking in target populations across Australia is a result of a failure to: ensure access and maintain engagement; address underlying social and emotional wellbeing issues; and replace a ‘smoke and a yarn’ with alternative social connections.

 Contact Waminda South Coast Women’s Health & Welfare Aboriginal Corporation